SansGuidon/bookmarks/README.md

 * [aviaryan/awesome-no-login-web-apps](https://github.com/aviaryan/awesome-no-login-web-apps) - Web Apps that work without login
 * [pirate/ArchiveBox](https://github.com/pirate/ArchiveBox) - 🗃 The open source self-hosted web archive.
 Takes browser history/bookmarks/Pocket/Pinboard/etc., saves HTML, JS, PDFs, media, and more... **See also :** [Website](https://archivebox.io)
 * [oduwsdl/archivenow](https://github.com/oduwsdl/archivenow) - A Tool To Push Web Resources Into Web Archives
+* [Finn Brunton & Helen Nissenbaum](https://thereader.mitpress.mit.edu/the-fantasy-of-opting-out/) - (2019) The Fantasy of Opting Out
+> There is no simple solution to the problem of privacy, because privacy itself is a solution to societal challenges that are in constant flux.
+If the apparatus of total surveillance that we have described here were deliberate, centralized, and explicit, a Big Brother machine toggling between cameras, it would demand revolt, and we could conceive of a life outside the totalitarian microscope.

 # Procrastinating :pig2: :dog2:
 * [Random Hunt](https://randomhunt.com/) - Like StumbleUpon, but for Product Hunt.
 Meaning : best of products, one random product at a time